GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Sniper
 - can deploy an incendiary RC car at long range to knock targets out of cover
-- shooting the RC car on his back will prevent him from deploying it
+- shooting the RC car on his back prevents it from being deployed
 - doesn't have as much HP as the other archetypes

 #### Tank